A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Background

-As an example, murmurs, caused by the turbulent blood flow in the heart system, are identified as abnormal sounds.
-They are very important for verifying the timing and pitch for diagnosing cardiovascular diseases~\cite{noor2013heart}.
-Murmurs often constitute the only basis for diagnosing valvular heart disease~\cite{Gerbarg1963ComputerAO}.
-Clinically, murmurs consists of two types: systolic murmurs and diastolic murmurs.
-Aortic stenosis, mitral regurgitation, and tricuspid regurgitation happen during systole; mitral stenosis and tricuspid stenosis occur during diastole~\cite{noor2013heart}.
+Additionally, a murmur could indicate defective valves or an orifice in the septal wall~\cite{ahlstrom2006processing}.
+Murmurs, caused by turbulent blood flow in the heart system, are identified as abnormal sounds, and are crucial for diagnosing cardiovascular diseases~\cite{noor2013heart}.
+Murmurs often constitute the primary basis for diagnosing valvular heart disease~\cite{Gerbarg1963ComputerAO}.
+Clinically, murmurs consist of two types: systolic murmurs and diastolic murmurs.
+Aortic stenosis, mitral regurgitation, and tricuspid regurgitation occur during systole, while mitral stenosis and tricuspid stenosis occur during diastole~\cite{noor2013heart}.